mras0/mjs/README.md

 beautiful.
 In fact, some things are downright terribly implemented;
 also no real programs were actually tested.

-All ES1 and ES3 features should be implemented (to some degree...), and full ES5.1 support is getting there, but conformance is always work in progress.
+All ES1, ES3 and ES5.1 features should be implemented (to some degree...), but conformance is always work in progress.

-See the [TODO](TODO.md) file some of the known pain points and the ES5 notes for missing features.
+See the [TODO](TODO.md) file some of the known pain points.

 ## Building